astronomer/astro-blog/posts/airflow-dbt-1.md

 Once you've split up your `dbt run` commands into two separate DAGs, you'll need a way to make sure that all of your `marts` models run *only* *after* all of your `staging` models finish running.
 To set up interdependency between DAGs in Airflow, you can invoke a [Sensor](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#sensors) that waits for your first DAG to finish before it triggers the second.

-This approach works decently well, but again — it quickly breaks down at scale.
+This approach works decently well, but again it quickly breaks down at scale.
 The more models and Airflow DAGs you have to run, the more complicated it becomes to monitor and validate interdependent sensors.
 Soon enough, your team will begin relying on mental gymnastics to track dependencies between groups of models in each DAG.
-Moreover, the approach we're outlining here greatly undermines one of dbt's greatest strengths — dependency management.
+Moreover, the approach we're outlining here greatly undermines one of dbt's greatest strengths: model dependency management.
 Dbt amazingly allows you to naturally define dependencies between models in code via a [`ref()` function](https://docs.getdbt.com/reference/dbt-jinja-functions/ref/) and then takes care of running everything in the right order under the hood.
 If we leverage the setup described above with multiple Airflow DAGs running their own subgroups of models, we inadvertently waste cycles worrying about the order of our tasks without taking advantage of core dbt functionality to alleviate that very problem.

 ## A Better, Better Way